-A star's spectral class (or spectral type), a categorization based on features of its spectrum, primarily depends upon its surface temperature.
+A star's spectral class (or spectral type, stellar class, stellar type, stellar classification, or spectral classification), a category based on features of its spectrum, primarily depends upon its surface temperature.
 The terms early and late (early-type star or late-type star) are used to mean hotter and colder, e.g., "O", "B", and "A" are considered to be early classifications, and a star with an effective temperature of 3600K would be considered an early M-class star.
 The terminology arose at a time when it was imagined that stars cool over their lifetime.

 The classes are useful for relating the spectrum of main sequence stars with their mass, radius, and luminosity